-Important: Failure to follow any of the exam rules will mean you're not allowed to complete the exam and will be referred to a disciplinary panel.
+Important: Failure to follow any of the exam rules will mean you will not be allowed to complete the exam and will be referred to a disciplinary panel.

 Never have your phone, other device, or written notes on you during an exam!